Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl: Introduction

 \section{Introduction}

+A low-dimensional magnetic materials will play key role in the future electronic and spintronic devices.
+Depending on magnetic ions bonds topology, the resulting properties of material may show different magnetic behavior.
+Layered 2-dimensional systems attract the attention due to the possible spin frustrations and formation of exotic spin states.
 In 2001, Siddharthan and Georges introduced a two-dimensional network of corner-sharing triangles with square \kagome{} lattice (SKL) geometry \cite{ref1}.
 In variance with \kagome{} lattice, which is a two-dimensional network of corner-sharing triangles with hexagonal voids \cite{ref2}, SKL is a two-dimensional network of corner-sharing triangles with alternative square and octagonal voids.
 There are two non-equivalent positions for the magnetic ions, $\alpha$ and $\beta$, being in ratio two to one.
 The shape of the unit cell resembles shuriken, a Ninja concealed weapon of ancient time, which explains an alternative naming of this type of lattice as a shuriken lattice \cite{ref3}.
-It has been shown numerically that the properties of a square \kagome{} antiferromagnet should be similar to the properties of an antiferromagnet on a traditional \kagome{} lattice \cite{ref4}.
+It has been shown numerically that the properties of a square \kagome{} lattice antiferromagnet should be similar to the properties of an antiferromagnet on a traditional \kagome{} lattice \cite{ref4}.
 For the spin-1/2 Heisenberg case with equal exchange interactions between all sites, a spin-liquid ground state has been predicted with a triplet gap filled by a continuum of low-lying singlet states \cite{ref5}.